groob/vquery/README.md

   Example: ```ruby vquery.rb 139186```

 # Credentials

 This script only works with environment variables.
 VERACROSS_USERNAME
 VERACROSS_PASSWORD
 VERACROSS_CLIENT
 The client is the part of your URL that identifies your school.

+# Why
+The official API doesn't do a lot of things I want.